MR

 Check out this VEQT ETF Review

-Final Thoughts on VFV ETF Review
+Final Thoughts on VFV Review

 Everyone has their risk tolerance and investment needs.
 Growth and aggressive portfolios are only for some.
 You should invest in line with your risk tolerance level.